John-Abbott-College/6P3-Notes/wk8/intro-azure-iot.md

 # Intro to Azure IoT
-From now on, we will deploy and manage our IoT solutions using Microsoft Azure and it's Azure IoT platform as a service (PaaS).
+From now on, we will deploy and manage our IoT solutions using Microsoft Azure and its Azure IoT platform as a service (PaaS).

 ## Platform as a Service (PaaS)